-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 The alt= attribute should be considered first and foremost to make websites accessible to those using this technology.
 This should not be sacrificed for SEO purposes.

-For more information about how to optimize images, read Anna Crowe’s article.
+Read more about how to optimize images.

-This guide is an introduction to the core HTML tags and attributes you may hear about in SEO.
+This guide is an introduction to the core HTML tag attributes you may hear about in SEO.

 There are many more that go into making a functioning, crawlable, and indexable webpage, however.

-The crossover between SEO and development skillsets is vast.
+The crossover between SEO and development skill sets is vast.

-As an SEO professional, the more you can know about how webpages are constructed the better.
+As an SEO professional, the more you know about how webpages are constructed, the better.

-If you want to learn more about HTML and the tags that are available with it, you might enjoy a resource like W3Schools.
+If you want to learn more about HTML and the tag attributes that are available with it, you might enjoy a resource like W3Schools.

-- 10 Most Important Meta Tags You Need to Know for SEO
+- 14 Most Important Meta And HTML Tags You Need To Know For SEO

 - The Complete Guide to On-Page SEO